Object-Image Correspondence for Algebraic Curves under Projections: Algorithm and examples

 Obviously, there are no parameters $a$ or $b$ such that a~curve in those two families becomes a~conic (we can check this formally by computing rational functions~$\Delta_2|_\alpha$ and $\Delta_2|_\beta$ and seeing that there are no values of~$a$ or~$b$ that will make them zero functions of~$s$).
 Thus we conclude that the twisted cubic can not be projected to either a~hyperbola or an ellipse by a~parallel projection. \end{example}

-For a~less obvious example and to f\/inally get away from the twisted cubic we consider the following: \begin{example} We would like to decide whether the spatial curve ${\mathcal Z}$ parameterized by
+For a~less obvious example and to finally get away from the twisted cubic we consider the following: \begin{example} We would like to decide whether the spatial curve ${\mathcal Z}$ parameterized by

 can be projected to ${\mathcal X}$ parameterized by

 The signature of ${\mathcal X}$ is parameterized by invariants

 The curve $\alpha(s)=(z_2(s),z_3(s))=(s^2,s)$ is a~parabola and is not ${\mathcal A}(2)$- equivalent to ${\mathcal X}$.
 A curve from the family